6063-sm11358/HW05/README.md

 The one thing I changed between the initial sketch and the final render is how one navigates between the years.
 I had initially coded a slider to scroll through the year values, but later changed it to radio buttons as I felt that to be more intuitive and better, implementation-wise.

+As the dataset contains *hourly* data for all the different parameters, my assignment depicts that "hourly quantity" in a pie-chart form.
+Each stroke represents an individual field value.
 In the visualization, I've calculated the *min.* and *max.* for all the fields, and have accordingly mapped the circle strokes to conform to that range:
 ```
 circleDim = map(dataPoint[i].TEMP, minTemp, maxTemp, 10, 400);
 circleDim = map(dataPoint[i]["pm2.5"], minPM25, maxPM25, 10, 350);